How to support your immune system

 Wondering how to support your immune system?
 From taking regular exercise to eating the right foods, there are many things we can do to help ourselves stay well.

-We take a look at what can lower our immune system, what the science says and the easy lifestyle changes you can do to bolster your health.
+Here, we take a look at what can lower our immune system, what the science says and the easy lifestyle changes you can do to support your health.

 What can lower our immune system?